x1r15/PT_HttpRequestFramework/README.md

 # What is it?

-It's a minimalistic framework that's meant to centralize performing http requests, provide an easy-to-understand API and at the same time do not limit the developers flexibility which may be needed to handle more complex scenarios.
+It's a minimalistic framework that's meant to centralize performing http requests, provide an easy-to-understand API, and at the same time do not limit the developer flexibility which may be needed to handle more complex scenarios.

 ## Key characteristics